needle-mirror/com.unity.xr.openxr/Documentation~/features/spacewarp/spacewarp-ui.md

 uid: openxr-spacewarp-ui
 ---

+# UI compatibility with SpaceWarp

+Starting with Unity 6.5, Application SpaceWarp supports UI elements from the [Unity UI (uGUI)](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/index.html) and [TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/TextMeshPro/index.html) packages.
+Please note that UI shaders are usually transparent and it is likely that you will see visual artifacts when there are overlapping transparent objects moving in different directions.

+For a list of compatible Unity UI shaders, refer to [Compatible UI shaders](xref:openxr-spacewarp-shaders#compatible-ugui-shaders).
+For information about modifying custom UI shaders to work with Application SpaceWarp, refer to [Modify custom UI shaders](xref:openxr-spacewarp-shaders#modify-custom-ui-shaders).

+There are two steps REQUIRED to enable SpaceWarp on UGUI/TMP objects:

+* Enable the **Previous Position** in the **Additional Shader Channels** option of the canvas in which you want the UI elements to be compatible with SpaceWarp.
+* Enable SpaceWarp on the UI materials that you want to be compatible with SpaceWarp.

+> [!NOTE]
+> The UI shaders in versions of Unity before 6.5, didn't record the motion vectors required by SpaceWarp.
+For a workaround, refer to [UI incompatibility workaround](#ui-incompatibility-workaround).

 # UI incompatibility with SpaceWarp

-Application SpaceWarp doesn't currently support UI elements, including those in the [TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/TextMeshPro/index.html) and [Unity UI (uGUI)](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/index.html) packages, because the default UI shaders, like `UI/Default`, don't [record motion vectors](xref:openxr-spacewarp-shaders).
+The shaders used by UI elements in versions of Unity before 6.5 don't support Application SpaceWarp.
+The incompatible UI elements include those in the [TextMesh Pro](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/TextMeshPro/index.html) and [Unity UI (uGUI)](https://docs.unity3d.com/Packages/com.unity.ugui@latest?subfolder=/manual/index.html) packages, because the default UI shaders, like `UI/Default`, don't [record motion vectors](xref:openxr-spacewarp-shaders).

 Because UI material shaders don't set motion vectors, each pixel of a UI element in a scene uses the motion vector of the corresponding point on the nearest GameObject behind it.
 If there is no GameObject with a SpaceWarp-compatible material behind a pixel of a UI element, then the motion vector at that pixel is the zero vector (a vector containing only zeroes).
 As a result, some pixels of a UI element could have a non-zero motion vector, while other pixels of the same UI element could have the zero vector as its motion vector.
 This inconsistency can cause distortion or other rendering artifacts.